 Nine-month-olds are so full of spunk!
 Your little one likely loves to babble, giggle, and copycat some of the sounds you make.
 Some 9-month-olds are even crawling and cruising!
 With all of these exciting developments, however, can come some sleep regression.
 After all, your growing baby is just too darn excited to shut their eyes for night-night.
 What will they miss out on?!
 The good news?
 I can help get you all through this sleepytime hiccup.
 Read on for my 9-month sleep regression advice.

-What is the 9-month sleep regression?
+What is the 9-month-old sleep regression?

 The 9-month sleep regression is a period of time—often just a few weeks—when your baby, who has long been a fantastic sleeper, suddenly has a hard time settling down to sleep, is now waking several times a night, and/or struggling with naps.
 Your little one might need a middle of the night snuggle and be reluctant to doze back off.
 These sleepytime bumps in the road are known as the 9-month sleep regression (also referred to as the 8-month sleep regression).

-What does the 9-month sleep regression look like?
+What are the 9-month sleep regression signs?

 After sleeping well for several months, at 9 months, your baby may begin to have difficulty sleeping through the night.
 Other signs of 9-month sleep regression include: